FAQ for MAOL

 Is financial aid available?

 Yes.
-MAOL students may be eligible for subsidized or unsubsidized federal education loans.
+MAOL students may be eligible for unsubsidized federal education loans.
 Full-time or part-time MAOL students may also consider an affordable monthly payment program that can be used in combination with a loan to reduce interest costs.

 Is transfer credit accepted?